 Many fans still want to see the scene where Chieh Yuan attacks Dan Inosanto with a big log (the martial equivalent of saying bigger isn’t better).
 It’s not so much lost as stolen.
 My guess is that a 50th anniversary special will warrant feverish fanfare.
 Like some Lee fans, I believe that Bruce filmed the first floor with Whang Ing-Sik et al. There are jaw-droppingly ignored signs of this.
 First of all, Bruce had filmed a series of fight scenes which were meant to be used for a projector reel that himself and his assisting fighters watch (think back to when Lee is informed of his mission in Enter the Dragon).
 It’s funny how these scenes weren’t incorporated into the 1978 release.

 He would only scrap this scene if he filmed the second floor with the praying mantis practitioner, who was to be played by somebody he screen-tested in April since Taky and Bruce knew that the latter’s patience was thin-wearing.
 A magazine interview with Chieh implies that Bruce had scrapped the proposed first two floors so that it make sense for the fifth floor to have treasure.
 According to Yuan, the first floor would be the one guarded by a gang of Kung Fu fighters instead of a gang of Karatekas led by Bolo Yeung who are already outside the pagoda (as opposed to inside where there is much more to do and far less for outsiders to strategize).
 Allegedly, Bruce decided to have two Americans assisting his raid alongside James Tien and Chieh.
-At any rate, it’s a shame that no-one has thought of using CGI to complete the pagoda raid.
+At any rate, it’s a shame that no-one has thought of using CGI to finish the pagoda raid.